 The deadline for submission may vary depending on your local authority, please check the date they expect to receive your completed form.

-Benchmarking can be a valuable process as it enables comparisons of income and expenditure with other schools.
+Financial benchmarking can be a valuable process as it enables comparisons of income and expenditure with other schools and academies.
 With this comparison you will then be able to consider how your resources can be used more efficiently and identify areas of improvement that may be required.